 How does one pay for Home Care or Home Health Services?

 Home health generally falls under the realm of medical care and is often covered by Medicare or private insurance.
 Alternatively, home care is viewed as personal assistance and is usually private pay or covered under some long-term care insurance plans.
-However, there are now Medicare Advantage plans that also cover home care as of January 2019.
+There are, however, now Medicare Advantage plans that also cover home care as of January 2019.

 Some services within these two realms do commonly overlap as both aim to keep seniors safe, comfortable, healthy, and independent in their own homes.
 These services can also be performed at a skilled nursing or assisted living facility.
 It is not uncommon to see a holistic approach with clients receiving some form of care from providers in both realms.

-The NCOA’s 2012 study found that 9 in 10 seniors prefer to stay in their homes as they age.
+The National Poll on Healthy Aging indicates “[t]he vast majority of people over 50 say it’s important that they keep living in their current homes for as long as possible.”
 As a result, both home care and home health are becoming increasingly prominent since remaining at home is more desired than prolonged hospital stays.

 It’s important to understand the nature of these services to know what would best suit your or your loved one’s needs.
-If you have any questions or would like a free phone consultation, please Contact Us or call 800.775.6380.
+If you have any questions or would like a free phone consultation, please Contact Us.